sam-0905/Namaste-React--1/session-8/README.md

 # Chapter 08 - Let's get Classy 📚

-### In the previous session we have studied about some following cases that We should never do ,the following cases:
+### In the previous session we have studied about some following cases that We should never do ,the following cases

 - Never write a component inside another component
 - Never write useState inside if else
 - Never write useState inside for loop
 - Never create useState outside your component.

   ### And then we have learn about

 `Single Page Application (SPA)` is a web application that dynamically updates the webpage with data from web server without reloading/refreshing the entire page.
 In `Client-side routing or rendering (CSR)`, during the first load, the webapp is loaded from server to client, after which whenever there is a change in URL, the router library navigates the user to the new page without sending any request to backend.
 All `Single Page Applications uses client-side routing`.

 ### we have also studied `{createBrowserRouter}` this will helps us to create routing .It is coming from `react-router-dom` which we installed as a package.`createBrowserRouter` takes two parameters First one is [] and inside that we had a {} i.e.(array of objects).In the object we give a path and element.
 And to make this `createBrowserRouter` to wprk we shld also provide `RouterProvider` with a configuration in our root.render(</>)

 ### And we have studied about `Nested Routing`

 - Nested Routing is the general idea of coupling segments of the URL to component hierarchy and data

 • Outlet - A component that renders the next match in a set of matches.All the Children objects are come into the <Outlet />.